cdnnnn/cdn/file.md

   // DragOverlay clone and each column's locked/over highlighting. const [activeId, setActiveId] = useState<string | null>(null);

-  // The dragged card's actual on-screen size, captured the instant the drag
+  // The dragged card's actual on-screen width, captured the instant the
-  // starts.
-Without this, the floating overlay clone (see DragOverlay below)
+  // drag starts.
+Without this, the floating overlay clone (see DragOverlay
-  // would render at some arbitrary fixed size that doesn't match the real
+  // below) sizes itself independently and can end up a different width than
-  // card — which is exactly what made the drag "ghost" look offset from the
+  // the real card — which is exactly what made the drag "ghost" look offset
-  // cursor instead of feeling like the card itself.
-Matching the captured
+  // from the cursor instead of feeling like the card itself.
+Height isn't
-  // size keeps the overlay pixel-aligned with wherever the pointer grabbed it. const [activeSize, setActiveSize] = useState<{ width: number; height: number } | null>(null);
+  // captured separately: same content + same styles at the same width
+  // naturally produces the same height. const [activeWidth, setActiveWidth] = useState<number | undefined>(undefined);

   // Set whenever a move would land a ticket in the terminal column; renders
   // TicketCloseConfirm instead of moving immediately.
 Cleared on choose/cancel.